ubicloud/ubidon/slides.md

 exposed to the Internet, but must make valkey available to all of mastodon's process types.

-The Postgres dependency is fulfilled using Ubicloud's managed service.
+The Postgres dependency is fulfilled using Ubicloud's managed Postgres service.

 Of Mastodon's three processes, only two need to listen on any ports, and both of those are to serve a browser.